wideblue/udacity-devops-microservices-proj/project-ml-microservice-kubernetes/README.md

 ```
 ./run_docker.sh
 ```
 `upload_docker.sh` is a convenience script that tags and pushes Docker image to registry.
-In order to do that first set the `dockerpath` variable to `<Your Docker ID>/<Image-name>` in the script and than run it
+In order to do that first set the `dockerpath` variable to `<Your Docker ID>/<Image-name>` in the script and then run it
 ```
 ./upload_docker.sh
 ```